nmdp-bioinformatics/hml-fhir-app/README.md

     "sh intsall.sh"

-This will handle building docker images and start docker-compose via the up commadn with all necessary linkaging of containers.
+Running this script assumes you have Maven 3.+ installed, if you do not have Maven, or do not with to install Maven, there are .jar files included at the 'local' directory.
+Simply modify the Dockerfile's of their parent project to point to these jars.
+This will handle building docker images and start docker-compose via the up command with all necessary container linkage.
 You will then need to create databases and collections in MongoDb.
 To accomplish this, there is a script located in the "mongo" directory.
 Simply run:

     "python CreateDatabse.py"